RyanClementsHax/notes/cloud/aws/ec2.md

 - even though your rules permit some traffic, some might be denied by the NACL
 - any changes take effect IMMEDIATELY
 - have a many-to-many relationship with instances
+- rdp port: 3389
+- no charges associated with these
+- can change security groups even when instances running